Antares0982/ssrJSON/README.md

 ### SIMD Acceleration

 ssrJSON is designed for modern hardware and extensively leverages SIMD instruction sets to accelerate encoding and decoding processes.
 This includes operations such as memory copying, integer type conversions, JSON encoding, and UTF-8 encoding.
-Currently, ssrJSON supports x86-64v2 and above (requiring at least SSE4.2) as well as aarch64 devices.
+Currently, ssrJSON supports x86-64-v2 and above (requiring at least SSE4.2) as well as aarch64 devices.
 It does not support 32-bit systems or older x86-64 and ARM hardware with limited SIMD capabilities.

 On the x86-64 platform, ssrJSON provides three distinct SIMD libraries optimized for SSE4.2, AVX2, and AVX512, respectively, automatically selecting the most appropriate library based on the device’s capabilities.
 For aarch64 architectures, it utilizes the NEON instruction set.
 Combined with Clang’s powerful vector extensions and compiler optimizations, ssrJSON can almost fully exploit CPU performance during encoding operations.

 ### UTF-8 Cache of `str` Objects

-Non-ASCII `str` objects may store a cached representation of their UTF-8 encoding (within the corresponding C structure `PyUnicodeObject`, represented as a `const char *`) to minimize the overhead of subsequent UTF-8 encoding operations.
+Non-ASCII `str` objects may store a cached representation of their UTF-8 encoding (within the corresponding C structure `PyUnicodeObject`, represented as a `const char *` and a length with type `Py_ssize_t`) to minimize the overhead of subsequent UTF-8 encoding operations.
+When `PyUnicode_AsUTF8AndSize` (or other similar functions) is invoked, the CPython implementation utilizes it to store the C string along with its length.
+This mechanism ensures that the caller does not need to manage the lifetime of the returned C string.
+The `str.encode("utf-8")` operation does not write to the cache; however, if the cache is already present, it utilizes the cached data to create the `bytes` object.

 To the best of author's knowledge, existing third-party Python JSON libraries typically utilize certain CPython APIs to indirectly write the UTF-8 cache when performing `dumps` on non-ASCII `str` objects when the cache does not exist.
 This results in benchmark tests appearing more favorable than they actually are, since the same object is repeatedly dumped during performance measurements and the cache written will be utilized.
 But in reality, UTF-8 encoding is computationally intensive on the CPU and often becomes a major performance bottleneck in the dumping process.
 Also, writing cache will increase the memory usage.
-(It is worth noting that during JSON encoding and decoding in Python, converting between `str` objects does not involve any UTF-8-related operations.
+Also it is worth noting that during JSON encoding and decoding in Python, converting between `str` objects does not involve any UTF-8-related operations.
 However, some third-party JSON libraries still directly or indirectly invoke UTF-8 encoding APIs, which are resource-intensive.
-This explains why other third-party libraries exhibit poor performance when performing `loads` on `str` inputs, or when their `dumps` function output `str` types.)
+This explains why other third-party libraries exhibit poor performance when performing `loads` on `str` inputs, or when their `dumps` function outputs `str` types.

 `ssrjson.dumps_to_bytes` addresses this by leveraging SIMD instruction sets for UTF-8 encoding, achieving significantly better performance than conventional encoding algorithms implemented in CPython.
 Furthermore, ssrJSON grants users explicit control over whether or not to write this cache.
 It is recommended that users evaluate their projects for repeated encoding of each `str` object to decide on enabling or disabling this caching mechanism accordingly.
-(Note that `ssrjson.dumps` produces a `str` object, there is nothing related to this topic.)
+(Note that `ssrjson.dumps` produces a `str` object; there is nothing related to this topic.)

 Also, the [ssrjson-benchmark](https://github.com/Nambers/ssrJSON-benchmark) project takes this aspect into account by differentiating test scenarios based on the presence or absence of this cache.
-The results demonstrate that ssrJSON maintains a substantial performance advantage over other third-party Python JSON libraries regardless of whether the cache exists.
+The results demonstrate that ssrJSON **maintains a substantial performance advantage over other third-party Python JSON libraries regardless of whether the cache exists**.

-If you decide to enable writing cache, ssrJSON will first ensure the cache exist; if not, ssrJSON will encode the object to UTF-8, store the cache into `str` object, and then utilize the written cache.
+If you decide to enable writing cache, ssrJSON will first ensure the cache.
 The following `dumps_to_bytes` calls on the same `str` object will be faster, but the first time may be slower and memory cost may grow.

 Pros:

-* The following calls to `dumps_to_bytes` on the same `str` will be faster.
+* The following calls after the first call to `dumps_to_bytes` on the same `str` might be faster.

 Cons:

-* The first call to `dumps_to_bytes` (when visiting an `str` without cache) will be slower.
+* The first call to `dumps_to_bytes` (when visiting a non-ASCII `str` without cache) might be slower.
 * The memory cost will grow.
 Each non-ASCII `str`  visited will result in memory usage corresponding to the length of its UTF-8 representation.
+The memory will be released only when the `str` object is deallocated.

-If you decide to disable it, ssrJSON will not write cache, but if the cache already exists, ssrJSON will still use it.
+If you decide to disable it, ssrJSON will not write cache; but if the cache already exists, ssrJSON will still use it.

 By default, writing cache is enabled globally.
 You can use `ssrjson.write_utf8_cache` to control this behavior globally, or pass `is_write_cache` to `ssrjson.dumps_to_bytes` in each call.

 ### Dragonbox

-Tests and comparisons reveals that the [Dragonbox](https://github.com/jk-jeon/dragonbox) algorithm significantly outperforms the Ryu algorithm in terms of performance.
+Tests and comparisons reveals that the [Dragonbox](https://github.com/jk-jeon/dragonbox) algorithm significantly outperforms other algorithms in terms of performance.
 Consequently, the ssrJSON project adopts a floating-point number string conversion approach based on the Dragonbox algorithm.
 The modified Dragonbox library constitutes the sole C++ code within ssrJSON.

 ### JSON Module compatibility